zayLatt25/receipt-app/README.md

 3. **Environment Setup**

+   - Copy `.env.example` to `.env` and configure your environment variables
-   - Create a Firebase project and add your configuration to `src/firebase.js`
+   - Create a Firebase project and add your configuration
-   - Set up OpenAI API credentials in `src/config/receipt-ai.js`
+   - Set up OpenAI API credentials
    - Configure your development environment

 4. **Start the development server**